Bereyziat-Development/fastapi-template/README.md

 # FastAPI Backend template

 Hey!
 Ever wanted to get a custom backend up and running in a couple of minutes?
-Well you are in the right place!
+Well you're in the right place!

 Using FastAPI and based on [fullstack example project of Tiangolo](https://github.com/tiangolo/full-stack-fastapi-postgresql), this templates allows you to focus on your features with an organized and highly opinionated structure.